 - It is not always easy for users to remember to take the pill every day or at a particular time of the day.
 You may need to use a back-up birth control method or take emergency contraception if you miss a pill or take it too late.

 - You will need to visit a health care provider annually for a new prescription.

 - You will need to remember to refill your prescription regularly.

 - Birth control pills do not provide protection from sexually transmitted infections (STI).
-Male condoms or female condoms can be used to prevent STI.
+External condoms or internal condoms can be used to prevent STI.

 - Some users have side effects which may include bleeding between periods, breast tenderness, nausea, and vomiting.
 Do not stop taking the pill if you have nausea because you will be at risk for pregnancy.
 These common side effects typically go away after two or three months of use.
 If you experience nausea, avoid taking the pill on an empty stomach.

 - Some users experience a change in their sexual desire from the hormones in the pill.

 The pill is safe for most users.
 Methods containing estrogen and progesterone have a greater risk of certain problems including heart attack, stroke, blood clots, or developing high blood pressure, liver tumors, gallstones, or yellowing of the skin or eyes (jaundice).
 The risk increases if you smoke, are age 35 or older, are very overweight, have certain inherited blood-clotting disorders, have diabetes, have high blood pressure, have high cholesterol, or need prolonged bed rest.
 People with certain health risks should not use combination pills.

 Where can I get them and what are costs?